Classe prepa Nancy (2011-2011), Ecole Normale Superieure de Lyon (2013-2016), Mines Paris Tech (2016-2017)

 Altogether, I am always up for new challenges and I can do so because I am well surrounded by supportive human beings.

-My Work: Working with stem cells to understand how they go from being able to do everything to making choices
+Working with stem cells to understand how they go from being able to do everything to making choices

 This year, I am trying out different labs and I will have to pick end of June the one I want to join for the next 3 years for a PhD!
 My main focus is stem cells, which are really cool cells.
 They have the ability to produce anything part of the body, from a lung to a liver but can also decide to hold back and keep being stem cell for some time.